NextEra Energy Inc. (NEE)'s Financial Results Comparing With Companhia Energetica de Minas Gerais (NYSE:CIG) | New Business Observer

-Both NextEra Energy Inc. (NYSE:NEE) and Companhia Energetica de Minas Gerais (NYSE:CIG) are Electric Utilities companies, competing one another.
-We will compare their profitability, institutional ownership, analyst recommendations, risk, dividends, earnings and valuation.
+NextEra Energy Inc. (NYSE:NEE) and Companhia Energetica de Minas Gerais (NYSE:CIG) compete with each other in the Electric Utilities sector.
+We will analyze and contrast their analyst recommendations, profitability, risk, dividends, institutional ownership, earnings and valuation.

 |Gross Revenue